OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/Hands-on-TM-JuiceShop-1.md

 ## What

-- Create models/diagrams that show various aspects of Juice Shop (Model 1: What's the app?, model 2: How does it get deployed?, Model 3: How is it "developed and maintained"? etc.)
+- Create models/diagrams that show various aspects of Juice Shop
 - Apply various techniques to answer the question "what are we working on?"
 - Through the course of the day, we will look at various ways to slice and model Juice Shop, with a goal of being aligned with other sessions, so you can pop in for a part of the day, and learn a bit of threat modeling.